YoteZip/LinuxCrackingBible/DRM/CEG/defeating_ceg.md

 # Cracking Guide

 For our walkthrough we'll be cracking the CEG DRM on the Windows version of "Saints Row - The Third" (hereafter referred to as `SRTT` for my sanity).
-This game is easy to source via cs.rin's SCS (thread ID `55978`).
+This game is easy to source via cs.rin's Main Forum (thread ID `60550`), or you can follow along with your own CEG-protected game.
 SRTT is protected with CEG and Steamworks API.

 1. Source SRTT and extract it to your workspace